sonos/torch-to-nnef/docs/tutos/1_getting_started.md

     :tada: you made it !
-    You first exported the network with `torch_to_nnef` and ran a successful standalone cli command with tract based inference in it.
+    You first exported the network with `torch_to_nnef` and ran a successful standalone rust cli command with tract based inference in it.

 ## <span style="color:#6666aa">**:material-step-forward:  Live Demo**</span> :fontawesome-brands-rust: Image classifier